rachayita/OpsNotes/rust/rust.md

 - ref is checked at compile time while RefCell at runtime(panic)
 - the trait itself must be in scope, otherwise, all its methods are hidden
-- use statics for larger amounts of data, or borrow a reference to the constant value . statics can be marked mut but not thread-safe
+- use statics for larger amounts of data, or borrow a reference to the constant value
+- statics can be marked mut but that is not thread-safe
 - `use` and `extern` crate declarations are items too
   - even though they are just aliases, they can be pub
 - to attach an attribute to a whole crate: